 4. Through affirmative prayer and meditation, I connect with God and bring out the good in my life.

 5. I do and give my best by living the Truth that I know.
 I make a difference!

-For the safety and liability of our program, we inquire into personal references and perform criminal background checks on all volunteers who work with our youth.
-It is our policy to have 2 volunteers per classroom or age group (this includes travel and participation in regional events).
+For the safety and liability of our program, we perform criminal background checks on all volunteers who work with our youth.
+It is our policy to have 2 volunteers per classroom space (this includes travel and participation in regional events).
 Our Safety Team monitors the Unity Heights Building during the 11:00 a.m. youth classes.
 They are trained to question anyone who enters the building while classes are in session.
 Registration forms must be on file for all youth ministry participants and will be updated at the start of each school year.

 Please note we can only provide supervision of your child while they are checked into class.
 Otherwise, families must supervise, monitor, and be responsible for their child at all times while on campus.
 We ask that you please do so to ensure your child’s safety.

 Check out the UCSA website to see what is happening each week at unityofsa.org.
 Scroll down to This Week in Youth Ministry.
 Email communication is sent out to families for program-specific events and opportunities.

 Our program is a family co-operative ministry.
 There are always things to be done and many ways to serve beyond volunteering in the classroom.
 Sunday volunteers receive a free CD of the service.
 Please contact the YFM Director for volunteer opportunities.